 Convenor: DR ROCHELLE SIBLEY

-Students registered for English Literature, English and Creative Writing, English and Film, Philosophy and Literature, English and Theatre Studies, English and French, English and German, English and Latin or English and Cultural Studies, may be permitted, at the discretion of the department, to write a dissertation of 10,000 words (see here for further note on word count/submission/referencing) on a chosen research topic, instead of one 30 CATS taught module.
+Students registered for English Literature, English and Creative Writing, English and Film, Philosophy and Literature, English and Theatre Studies, English and French, English and German, English and Latin or English and Cultural Studies, may be permitted, at the discretion of the department, to write a dissertation of 9,000 words (from 2019/20) (see here for further note on word count/submission/referencing) on a chosen research topic, instead of one 30 CATS taught module.
 The department only allows you to take this option in your final year.
 If you would like to write a dissertation as your option you must draw up an outline proposal, consult with your Personal Tutor about potential supervisors, obtain a supervisor's agreement and then fill out the dissertation application form.
 A step-by-step guide is available when you follow this link.
 You are advised to start thinking about opting for the dissertation module during the spring term.

 The module is 100% assessed only and you should take the module in the final year of your degree.
 See the relevant subpage (above) for details regarding submitting your final Dissertation.